 Depending upon where your venue is located will ultimately dictate what areas you need to be aware of.
-For example if the concert is held indoors, you might want to cordon off dangerous staircases where people can be crushed or trip and fall.
-Alternatively, if the venue is outside then look to cordon off areas such as high drops, slopes, bodies of water, or electrical facilities that may otherwise cause hazard.
+For example, if the concert is held indoors, you might want to cordon off dangerous staircases where people can be crushed or trip and fall.
+Alternatively, if the venue is outside then look to cordon off areas such as high drops, slopes, bodies of water, or electrical facilities that may otherwise cause a hazard.

 Make sure there are sufficient exits

 When the concert is over there’s usually a mad dash for the exits.
 Firstly it’s advisable to make sure there are plenty of them so the area can be vacated quickly if needs be; and secondly, make sure all exits are well signposted and a clear route to them is highlighted.